 Join us for the 2022 Gala Dinner!
 The Gala Dinner is our capstone event of the year.
 The Gala gives us an opportunity to celebrate our accomplishments, highlight the work of our champions and build momentum behind our agenda for the year ahead.
-Join us as we showcase the strength of the pro-Israel, pro-peace movement!
+Join us as we showcase the strength of the pro-Israel, pro-peace, pro-democracy movement!

 Congratulations to our 2022 Honorees!

 Ilyse Hogue is the president of Purpose, a social impact organization that builds and supports movements to advance the fight for an open, just, and habitable world.
 She is a fierce advocate for justice and a leader, innovator and coalition builder across American and global progressive movements.
 As Purpose’s President, Ilyse supports the global team of passionate changemakers and steers strategic planning and development.
 A trained ecologist, she approaches social change from a systems perspective, looking to identify gaps and points of leverage at which to intervene and proactively anticipating trends where Purpose can apply knowledge and capacity to address emerging threats.
 Ilyse, who has spent over a quarter century waging fights on behalf of humanity and our planet, most recently served in an eight-year tenure as president of NARAL Pro-Choice America, during which she helped transform the legacy organization into a modern-day organizing and political powerhouse.